WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Site* specific columns.
-- Assign **NDSWC** info to the *WaDE Site* specific columns.
-See *ND_Allocation Schema Mapping to WaDE.xlsx* for specific details.
+- Assign state info to the *WaDE Site* specific columns.
+See *NDwr_Allocation Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *CoordinateMethodCV* = "Centroid of Area".
     - *County* = **county**.
     - *Latitude* = **latitude**.